 A fatty liver is an underlying cause of insulin resistance and difficulty losing weight.
-So, if you are doing everything right yet the weight just won’t budge, a fatty liver due to poor methylation, SNPs in the PEMT gene, or choline deficiency may be the reason why you can’t lose the excess weight.
+So, if you are doing everything right yet the excess weight will not budge, a fatty liver due to poor methylation, SNPs in the PEMT gene, or choline deficiency may be the reason why you can’t lose the excess weight.

 Fatty liver leads to insulin resistance as there is very little room for glycogen (the stored form of sugar) to be stored.
-When glucose can no longer be stored in the liver due to a fatty liver, insulin resistance begins to develop in the liver and blood sugar levels rise.
+When there is no room for glucose to be stored in the liver due to a fatty liver, insulin resistance begins to develop in the liver, and blood sugar levels rise.

 One of the most common improvements that I see in clients I have worked with when supplementing with phosphatidylcholine is improved bowel movements.

-The reason for improvements in bowel movements is because phosphatidylcholine stimulates bile flow from the gallbladder and bile stimulates peristalsis of the intestinal tract which helps to relieve sluggish bowels.
+The reason for improvements in bowel movements is because phosphatidylcholine stimulates bile flow.
+Bile then stimulates peristalsis of the intestinal tract, which helps to relieve sluggish bowels.

 Constipation or suboptimal bowel movements are often associated with a sluggish gallbladder, phosphatidylcholine deficiency, and SNPs in the PEMT gene.

-Reversing fatty liver and improving liver detoxification and bowel movements are key for weight loss and optimal health for anybody!
+Reversing fatty liver and improving liver detoxification and bowel movements are crucial for weight loss and optimal vitality for anybody!

-Phosphatidylcholine is also important for preventing and healing leaky gut.
-The cells lining the gut are 1 cell layer thick and are constantly being replaced every few days…. and what does every cell need?
+Phosphatidylcholine is also necessary for preventing and healing leaky gut.
+The cells lining the intestine are one cell layer thick and replaced every few days.
+And what does every cell need?
 A healthy cell membrane and a well-functioning PEMT gene to produce phosphatidylcholine.

-Your skin cells are also replaced every few weeks and new healthy skin cells require ample supply of phosphatidylcholine.
+Your skin cells are also replaced every few weeks, and new healthy skin cells require an ample supply of phosphatidylcholine.

-Muscle pain and weakness are also associated with poor functioning cell membranes as muscle cell membranes are fragile.
-When cell membranes break down the decline triggers inflammation and sore muscles.
+Muscle pain and weakness are also associated with poorly functioning cell membranes as muscle cell membranes are fragile.
+When cell membranes break down, the decline triggers inflammation and sore muscles.

 Both supplements contain ample amounts of phosphatidylcholine.
-Optimal PC is in a capsule form and Optimal PC Liquid is in a liquid form.
-When trying a new supplement for the first time I like to start with the lower dose and then increase as needed which can easily be done with the Optimal PC Liquid.
+Optimal PC is in a capsule form, and Optimal PC Liquid is a thick liquid.
+When trying a new supplement for the first time, always start with a lower dose and then increase as needed.
+Adjusting the dosage can easily be accomplished with the Optimal PC Liquid.

 Phosphatidylcholine was my ‘magic nutrient’ and is one of my favorite nutrients for all the reasons noted above.

-The 2 nutrients required for the PEMT gene to function is choline and the methyl donor SAMe.
+The two nutrients required for the PEMT gene to function are choline and the methyl donor SAMe.

 According to Dr. Ben Lynch, 70% of the SAMe produce by your methylation cycle is used by your PEMT gene to make phosphatidylcholine.
 This only leaves 30% of the SAMe produced for the other 200 plus process that depend upon SAMe to function.

-Using a phosphatidylcholine supplement bypasses the PEMT gene by supplying the end product and taking the work load off the PEMT gene and methylation.
-By supporting the PEMT gene with phosphatidylcholine SAMe is freed up to support the other 200 other processes in the body.
+Using a phosphatidylcholine supplement bypasses the PEMT gene by supplying the end product and taking the workload off the PEMT gene and methylation.
+By supporting the PEMT gene with phosphatidylcholine, SAMe can better support the other 200 other processes in the body.

 Your PEMT gene is so important that 70% of methylation is used to phosphatidylcholine.

-Eating foods with choline and nutrients needed for methylation is crucial for the ability of the PEMT gene to function optimally and to prevent fatty liver, SIBO, gallbladder problems, insulin resistance, and poor fat digestion.
+Eating foods with choline and nutrients needed for methylation is crucial for the ability of the PEMT gene to function optimally and to prevent fatty liver, SIBO, gallbladder problems, insulin resistance, and fat malabsorption.